lfit/releng-docs/docs/helpdesk.rst

 problem in the description field of your new support request.
 Once you submit the request, you can track its status by selecting "Requests->My Requests" in the top-right of the Service Desk interface.
-If there are any changes to your request, you will receive an automated email notificaiton.
+If there are any changes to your request, you will receive an automated email notification.

 Our response time to routine support requests will vary depending on the nature of the request and we will generally take care of issues during US business hours.